Roberh18/AI_SPRING_2026/SSM-AST/scripts_overview.md

   --exp-name final_ssssm_charmamba1_eval
 ```

-Essential: Yes.
-This is the main examiner evaluation script.
+This is the main evaluation script.

 GPU/checkpoint requirements: Requires encoder and LM checkpoints for meaningful evaluation.
 GPU recommended for practical runtime.